 The Drude oscillator model represents induced electronic polarization by introducing an auxiliary particle attached to each polarizable atom via a harmonic spring.
 The advantage with the Drude model is that it preserves the simple particle-particle Coulomb electrostatic interaction employed in nonpolarizable force fields, thus its implementation in NAMD is more straightforward than alternative models for polarization.
 Performance results below show that the implementation of the Drude model maintains good parallel scalability, with an increase in computational cost by not more than twice that of using a nonpolarizable force field.

-The linked movie animates frames from a Drude water simulation.
+The movie animates frames from a Drude water simulation.
 The Drude particles are shown as the smaller green spheres springing out from the oxygen atoms shown in red.
+At slower playback below, you can see the oxygen atoms "wink" at you as the Drude particles vibrate.

 \( %\renewcommand{\vec}[1]{\mathbf{#1}} \newcommand{\D}{{\,\text{D}}} \newcommand{\d}{{\text{d}}} \)